EDAO-Project/Jazero/README.md

 Substitute `<KG>` with the knowledge graph file name.
 Now, the knowledge graph will be loaded into `knowledge-graph/neo4j/neo4j-server`.

+### Choosing and Setting Up Storage Layer
+A storage layer is needed to store the table corpus.
+To options to choose between include Hadoop Distributed File System (HDFS) and Google File System (GFS).
+Alternatively, the tables can also be stored natively on disk.

 ## Starting Calypso
 Setting up and running Calypso is very simple.
 All you need is to have Docker and Docker-compose installed.
+Make sure to have Docker-compose version 2+ installed.

 Start Calypso with the following simple command